azonenberg/triggercrossbar/pcb/ibc/README.md

 AD8218 current shunt monitor on input and output rails

-Internal STM32L031 ADC is 12 bits, Vref 1.65 to 3.6V
+Internal STM32L031 ADC is 12 bits
-Say we go with 2.5V, 12 bits gives 0.61 mV/LSB

 ### Input shunt

 25 milliohms gives 500 mV/A, so 805 mV full scale range.
 At 1.61A will dissipate 80.5 mW

-With 0.61 mV LSB this gives 1.22 mA resolution (without oversampling)

 ### Input voltage divider

-30:1 divider gives 1.6V nominal, 18.3 mV resolution
+30:1 divider gives 1.6V nominal

 ### Output shunt

 5 milliohms gives 100 mV/A so 800 mV full scale range.
 At 8A will dissipate 320 mW

-With 0.61 mV LSB this gives 6.1 mA resolution (without oversampling)

 ### Output voltage divider

-5:1 divider gives 2.4V nominal, 3.05 mV resolution
+5:1 divider gives 2.4V nominal

 # General design notes